lowmelvin/formify-scala/docs/README.md

 # Formify-Scala

-Formify is a Scala 3 utility library built to convert generic product types into the `x-www-form-urlencoded` data format.
+Formify is a Scala 3 utility library built to convert case classes into the `x-www-form-urlencoded` data format.
 This format is sometimes required by various APIs (notably the [Stripe API](https://stripe.com/docs/api) and [Twilio API](https://www.twilio.com/docs/usage/api))